Please update your Flash player to see this menu.

 For further info, please use the following link to view the Raging Waters official website.

 Two parks have now been sold.
 The Chula Vista Soak City was sold to SeaWorld San Diego...and was remodeled into a new water park called "Aquatica."
-It opened in 2013, then expanded in 2014.
+It opened in 2013, then has kept adding and expanding ever since.